 Our tour would not be complete without a ferry ride to Russell formerly known as Kororāreka, the first permanent European settlement and sea port in New Zealand, and briefly its first capital.
-You will stroll to Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries, and Christ Church, the country’s oldest surviving Anglican church.
+You will stroll to Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries, the Russell Museum and Christ Church, the country’s oldest surviving Anglican church.

 After lunch on the waterfront at the famous Duke of Marlborough Hotel, New Zealand’s first licensed hotel ‘Refreshing Rascals and Reprobates since 1827’ and a ferry ride back to Paihai, our tour will end in time to meet travel commitments.